 - At Willow River and Togo, over half of the offenders have an active drug offense.

 Some of the prisons provide a wider spectrum of chemical health services than others, which may account for some of the differences in the rate of drug offense per prison.
 For example, the Challenge Incarceration Program (CIP) is operated within Willow River, Togo, and Shakopee.

-A 2017 analysis found no evidence that stiffer prison terms deter drug use and related crimes.
+A 2017 Pew analysis on drug imprisonment and drug problems found no evidence that stiffer prison terms deter drug use and related crimes.
 Some of the substance use disorder prevention efforts within the criminal justice system include:

 - Increasing the use of drug courts;

 - Increasing access to medication assisted therapy during incarceration;